PeterBooker/wpdev/README.md

 WPDev creates a full development environment for WordPress containing:

-[x] - Caddy Web Server
+- [x] Caddy Web Server
-[x] - MySQL Database
+- [x] MySQL Database
-[x] - Memcached
+- [x] Memcached
-[x] - PHP (5.6 / 7.2 / 7.3)
+- [x] PHP (5.6 / 7.2 / 7.3)
-[x] - PHPMyAdmin
-[x] - Mailhog
+- [x] Mailhog
+- [x] PHPMyAdmin

 You can easily customize this further by editing the `docker-compose.yml` file yourself.

 ## Usage

-This can be used to setup specific sites in their own directory, or included inside a project directory.
-For the latter, the `docker-compose.yml` can be copied into your project root and the `/.docker/` folder too, you will want to ignore the `/.docker/data/` and `/.docker/wordpress/` folders from version control.

-First, clone this repo somewhere temporary:
+The easiest way to use this is by cloning it into a directory for each site you want.

 `git clone https://github.com/PeterBooker/wpdev.git dir-name`

 Next, from the newly created directory, start up the Docker containers:

-`docker-compose up`
+`docker-compose up -d`

+Once running you can access the WordPress site at `localhost`, mailhog at `mailhog.localhost` and phpmyadmin at `phpmyadmin.localhost`.

-You can remove the containers afterwards with:
+From this point you can start and stop the containers with:

+`docker-compose start` and `docker-compose stop`

+Finally, you can remove the containers:

 `docker-compose down`

-You can also remove the containers with:

-`docker-compose --rmi=all -v`
+## License

+Licensed under MIT.